Joseph "Rev. Run" Simmons and his wife, Justine Simmons, are getting another crack at their TV comedy.

 ABC Studios and Amblin TV are reteaming to film a pilot presentation for the untitled comedy that would star the couple, The Hollywood Reporter has learned.

-The comedy -- in which the Simmons will play themselves - centers on a legendary rapper whose plans for slowing down are thwarted when his wife decides to pursue her own dreams and stardom.
-(Rev Run was a founding member of Run-DMC and is a practicing minister.)
+The comedy - in which the Simmons couple will play themselves - centers on a legendary rapper whose plans for slowing down are thwarted when his wife decides to pursue her own dreams and stardom.
+(Rev. Run was a founding member of Run-D.M.C. and is a practicing minister.)

 The multicamera project, from Amblin Television and creator Jeremy Bronson (Speechless, The Mindy Project), landed at ABC in October following a multiple-network bidding war with a sizable penalty attached.

-Production is expected to begin soon with the project taking over the Black-ish soundstage now that the ABC hit has wrapped production for the season.
+Production is expected to begin soon, with the project taking over the Black-ish soundstage now that the ABC hit has wrapped production for the season.
 The untitled project, which also recently cast the central family's three kids (who range in age from 10 to 19), will be filmed as a multicamera/hybrid comedy.
 Emmy-nominated director Don Scardino (30 Rock) will helm the pilot presentation.
-Bronson will pen the script with Jhoni Marchinko (Will & Grace) set to supervise.
-The duo exec produce alongside Rev Run and his manager, Michael Lehman of Simmons Lehman Productions, Simmons, and Amblin Television co-presidents Darryl Frank and Justin Falvey.
+Bronson will pen the script, with Jhoni Marchinko (Will & Grace) set to supervise.
+The duo executive produce alongside Rev. Run and his manager, Michael Lehman of Simmons Lehman Productions, Justine Simmons and Amblin Television co-presidents Darryl Frank and Justin Falvey.

-Rev Run has become a staple on television with reality shows including Rev Run's Renovations, Rev. Run's Sunday Suppers and MTV's Run's House, the latter of which ran for six seasons and featured Simmons and their family.
+Rev. Run has become a staple on television with reality shows including Rev Run's Renovation, Rev Run's Sunday Suppers and MTV's Run's House, the latter of which ran for six seasons and featured Simmons and his family.

-Amblin TV, meanwhile, recently started production on NBC drama pilot Reverie, starring Sarah Shahi, in Vancouver.
-The company also exec produces CBS' Michael Weatherly drama Bull and FX critical favorite The Americans.
+Amblin TV, meanwhile, recently started production on NBC drama pilot Reverie, starring Sarah Shahi, in Vancouver, British Columbia.
+The company also exec produces CBS' Michael Weatherly drama, Bull, and FX critical favorite The Americans.

 For Bronson, the Rev. Run comedy is his second pilot of the season.
-He's also penning the script and exec producing ABC's untitled city mayor project from exec producer and Hamilton favorite Daveed Diggs, with the latter having guest starred on Black-ish this past season.
+He's also penning the script for and exec producing ABC's untitled city mayor project from exec producer and Hamilton favorite Daveed Diggs, who guest-starred on Black-ish this past season.